 Dmitriy G.

-Dmitriy G. over 5 years ago Dmitriy G.
+Dmitriy G. about 6 years ago Dmitriy G.

 Hi, Vinesh!
 User Story can have multiple scenarios which depend on the complexity of the business logic and the number of business rules.
 You're right while saying that alternative paths could be described as separate scenarios to the same user story.
 Alternative path usually considers having a different set of preconditions and outcomes.
 Let's say that we have some user story in an e-commerce application which is oriented on delivering orders to customers from some local market (for example, USA) but also allows to deliver orders to customers from other countries outside the local market.
 As a customer I want to fill in my shipping address so that sender knows where to deliver my order.
 In the business logic, there could be the next alternative paths: Customer fills in local shipping address during checkout AND Customer fills in international shipping address during checkout.
 There are several different scenarios since API of integrated shipping service returns different shipping methods for local based shipping and for international shipping (which is outside the local area).
 At the same time when you are working on decomposition of the epic into user stories, you should take into consideration not only activity which should be performed by some role in the application but also the purpose of the activity.
 That should help you understand if it should be another scenario of already described user story or an absolutely new user story.
 To be clear could you please share some particular examples of alternative paths you are talking about so that I could look at them?
 Gherkin is a good way to describe acceptance criteria.
 But NFRs must be satisfied by a number of stories unlike acceptance criteria which are defined on a per story basis.
 In that context, NFRs are more close to Definition of Done concept where each user story should be compliant with entire list of NFRs.